First Colombian with non-terminal illness dies legally by euthanasia | Politics

 First Colombian with non-terminal illness dies legally by euthanasia

-Colombian woman Martha Sepulveda, who was diagnosed with Lou Gehrig's disease in 2018, was due to be euthanized on Oct.
+On Saturday, Martha Sepulveda underwent the procedure in the city of Medellin at midday, DescLAB - who supported her case - said in a statement.
+Sepulveda, who had been diagnosed with Lou Gehrig's disease in 2018, was due to be euthanized on Oct.
 10 last year, but the procedure was halted at the eleventh hour.

-While a judge has since ruled in favor of Sepulveda's appeal for the procedure to go ahead, a new date has not been set.
+Colombia's Constitutional Court removed penalties for euthanasia under certain circumstances in 1997 and ordered the procedure to be regulated in 2014.
+The first person in Colombia with a terminal illness to die under those rules was in 2015.
+As of Oct.
+15 last year, 178 people with terminal illnesses had been legally euthanized in Colombia since 2015, according to Colombian legal rights advocacy group DescLAB.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)